crandas and pandas

 pandas is a popular Python package that provides data structures and data analysis tools.
-To make analysis on encrypted data accessible, we created crandas. crandas is a Python package that uses roughly the same syntax as pandas but it delegates the computations to the Virtual Data Lake such that those computations are performed obliviously by the servers, using secure multiparty computation (MPC).
+To make analysis on encrypted data accessible, we created crandas. crandas is a Python package that uses roughly the same syntax as pandas but it delegates the computations to a cryptographic engine such that those computations are performed obliviously by the servers, using secure multiparty computation (MPC).
 In this way, you do not need to worry about the cryptographic details and can perform data analysis in (almost) the same way as if you were working with cleartext data.

-crandas is a tool to perform computations on encrypted data that resides in the Virtual Data Lake.
+crandas is a tool to perform computations on encrypted data that resides in the engine.
 In principle, all data is kept in encrypted (or more precisely, secret-shared) form, until the desired outcome of an analysis, which is then only revealed to the authorized analyst.
 The tool allows combining data from multiple sources, and it also supports basic machine learning models such as logistic regression.

 If you are already familiar with pandas, working with crandas should feel very familiar to you.
 If not, we will explain everything from scratch in the first steps.